rwxrob/cmdtab/README.md

 required for any other such solution and is 100% concurrency safe.

-By the time the command-line application's `main()` function is called all it has to do is `cmd.Execute("mycmd")` to execute the top-level
+By the time the command-line application's `main()` function is called all it has to do is `cmdtab.Execute("mycmd")` to execute the top-level
 command:

 1. Detects and responds to programmable shell completion context